Skip to content

 Recommended For

-Curacao-licensed online casinos without UK or EU banking.
+• Curacao-licensed online casinos without UK or EU banking.
 Curacao-licensed online casinos and sportsbooks that have been refused by mainstream UK and EU banks.
 This is the bread-and-butter Xace customer.
-The standard playbook in iGaming is: incorporate in Malta or Cyprus, secure a Curacao license, then spend three months getting rejected by every bank you contact because they classify the MCC as too high-risk.
-Xace was built specifically to take those accounts.
-It is FCA-regulated, MFSA-licensed, and operationally comfortable with gambling-source-of-funds — the compliance team is the product.
+The standard playbook in iGaming is to incorporate in Malta or Cyprus, secure a Curacao license, then spend three months getting rejected by every bank you contact because they classify the MCC as too high-risk.
+Xace was built specifically to take those accounts: it is FCA-regulated, MFSA-licensed, and operationally comfortable with gambling source-of-funds, so the compliance team is what you are actually buying.
 The £250/month sticker price is small relative to the cost of not having a regulated EUR or GBP account at all.

-Gaming affiliates and software suppliers needing iGaming-friendly accounts.
+• Gaming affiliates and software suppliers needing iGaming-friendly accounts.
 Gaming affiliates and software suppliers who service the gambling industry without holding an operator license themselves.
-Xace has dedicated sector pages for both — affiliates running performance marketing for casinos and sportsbooks need to receive payments from operators in EUR, GBP, USD, CAD, and they need a bank that will not block 'gambling-derived' inbound transfers.
-Software suppliers selling RGS, game content or platform services into operators face the same MCC-classification problem from the supplier side.
-Xace's gambling-friendly stance covers both.
-The affiliate business account in Canada specifically targets agencies working with Ontario-licensed operators.
+Xace has dedicated sector pages for both.
+Affiliates running performance marketing for casinos and sportsbooks need to receive payments from operators in EUR, GBP, USD and CAD, and they need a bank that will not block 'gambling-derived' inbound transfers, while software suppliers selling RGS, game content or platform services into operators face the same MCC-classification problem from the supplier side.
+Xace's gambling-friendly stance covers both, and the affiliate business account in Canada specifically targets agencies working with Ontario-licensed operators.

-White-label casino operators handling player float.
+• White-label casino operators handling player float.
 White-label casino brands and small-to-mid-market gambling operators handling player float.
 The dedicated 'White Label Casino Account' product is built for operators running multiple skins on a shared platform license.
-Multi-currency IBANs let an operator hold player float in EUR, GBP, USD separately rather than constantly converting.
-Virtual Visa debit cards issued through Modulr enable corporate-card spending without exposing operating accounts.
+Multi-currency IBANs let an operator hold player float in EUR, GBP and USD separately rather than constantly converting, and virtual Visa debit cards issued through Modulr enable corporate-card spending without exposing operating accounts.
 For an operator processing €500k to €5M monthly across two or three brands, the account architecture is purpose-built.

-Ontario-licensed Canadian operators needing local CAD rails.
+• Ontario-licensed Canadian operators needing local CAD rails.
 Canadian operators licensed in Ontario through iGaming Ontario.
-Xace's October 2022 FINTRAC MSB registration was explicitly positioned at the Ontario license wave.
-Xace.ca operates CAD-denominated business accounts with conversion into 8+ alternative currencies — useful for operators running multi-jurisdictional brands that need to repatriate CAD revenue back into a EUR or GBP holding company.
+Xace's October 2022 FINTRAC MSB registration was positioned explicitly at the Ontario license wave.
+Xace.ca operates CAD-denominated business accounts with conversion into 8+ alternative currencies, which is useful for operators running multi-jurisdictional brands that need to repatriate CAD revenue back into a EUR or GBP holding company.
 Most iGaming-focused payment providers do not have a Canadian regulatory footprint, which makes Xace one of a small set of options for Ontario-specific treasury needs.

 Not Recommended For

-Operators needing primary card acquiring.
+• Operators needing primary card acquiring.
 Operators whose primary need is card acquiring.
-Xace is not a PSP, not a card acquirer, and not an orchestrator.
-Xacepay is a gateway connecting to up to 280 processors, but it is not Xace's own license to acquire card transactions — your Visa and Mastercard rates and chargeback liability sit with the underlying acquirer in that network.
-If the core problem you are solving is 'I need a payment provider to process Visa and Mastercard deposits for my casino,' Nuvei, Paysafe, emerchantpay or Solidgate are the answer.
-Xace solves the adjacent problem of where the money sits once it lands.
+Xace is not a PSP, a card acquirer or an orchestrator.
+Xacepay is a gateway connecting to up to 280 processors, but it is not Xace's own license to acquire card transactions, so your Visa and Mastercard rates and chargeback liability sit with the underlying acquirer in that network.
+If the core problem you are solving is taking Visa and Mastercard deposits for your casino, Nuvei, Paysafe or emerchantpay are the answer, and Xace solves the adjacent problem of where the money sits once it lands.

-Crypto-native businesses wanting on/off-ramp.
+• Crypto-native businesses wanting on/off-ramp.
 Crypto-native operators wanting an on-ramp or off-ramp under one roof.
-Xace serves crypto businesses as customers — providing fiat banking to digital-asset firms is one of the segments listed on its site — but it does not process crypto deposits, run a stablecoin treasury, or offer the kind of crypto on/off-ramp that BitPay, CoinsPaid, NOWPayments or Triple-A provide.
-For a crypto casino that wants to take BTC and USDT deposits and settle to fiat, Xace is downstream of the actual crypto rails, not part of them.
+Xace serves crypto businesses as customers, since providing fiat banking to digital-asset firms is one of the segments listed on its site, but it does not process crypto deposits, run a stablecoin treasury, or offer the kind of crypto on/off-ramp that BitPay, CoinsPaid or NOWPayments provide.
+For a crypto casino that wants to take BTC and USDT deposits and settle to fiat, Xace is downstream of the actual crypto rails rather than part of them.

-LATAM and Asia-headquartered operators.
+• LATAM and Asia-headquartered operators.
 Operators headquartered in LATAM, Asia or Africa whose customer base sits in the same regions.
 Xace's commercial muscle is in the UK, EU, Cyprus, Malta and now Canada.
-SWIFT gives nominal global reach but the bank-account product is not optimized for BRL, MXN, INR, or any of the alt currencies that drive LATAM and Asian gambling markets.
-AstroPay or PayRetailers in LATAM, dLocal globally, and EBANX for cross-border emerging-market acquiring all serve those markets in ways Xace does not.
+SWIFT gives nominal global reach, but the bank-account product is not optimized for BRL, MXN, INR or any of the alt currencies that drive LATAM and Asian gambling markets.
+AstroPay or PayRetailers in LATAM and EBANX for cross-border emerging-market acquiring serve those markets in ways Xace does not.

-Teams wanting one vendor for accounts plus acquiring plus checkout.
+• Teams wanting one vendor for accounts plus acquiring plus checkout.
 Operators trying to reduce vendor count to one.
-Xace is by design a piece of a stack — the bank-account piece, sometimes plus a gateway.
+Xace is by design a piece of a stack, the bank-account piece, sometimes plus a gateway.
 You will still need a card acquirer or PSP, you will still need a crypto rail if you take crypto, and you will likely still need an orchestrator if you route across multiple PSPs.
-Nuvei, Solidgate or Paysafe deliver more pieces in one contract.
-If procurement is asking you to consolidate vendors, Xace is the wrong direction.
+Nuvei or Paysafe deliver more pieces in one contract, so if procurement is asking you to consolidate vendors, Xace is the wrong direction.

 Geographic Coverage